-- 1. Travel Management (36 CFR Part 212, Subparts A, B, and C).
+1. Travel Management (36 CFR Part 212, Subparts A, B, and C).
 Subpart A of these regulations establishes requirements for administration of the forest transportation system, including roads, trails, and airfields, and contains provisions for acquisition of rights-of-way.
 Subpart A also requires identification of the minimum road system needed for safe and efficient travel and for administration, utilization, and protection of NFS lands and use of a science-based roads analysis at the appropriate scale in determining the minimum road system.
 Subpart B describes the requirements for designating roads, trails, and areas for motor vehicle use and for identifying designated roads, trails, and areas on a motor vehicle use map (MVUM).
+Subpart C describes the requirements for identifying designated roads, trails, and areas for over-snow vehicle (OSV) use and for identifying designated roads, trails, and areas on an OSV use map (OSVUM).

-Subpart C provides for regulation of use of over-snow vehicles on NFS roads, on NFS trails, and in areas on NFS lands. - 2.
-Prohibitions (36 CFR Part 261, Subpart A).
-These regulations establish prohibitions on use of NFS lands, including prohibitions on possession and operation of motor vehicles on NFS roads, on NFS trails, and in areas on NFS lands. - 3.
-Sale and Disposal of National Forest System Timber (36 CFR Part 223).
-These regulations govern road construction related to Forest Service timber sale appraisals and contracts. - 4.
-Minerals (36 CFR Part 228).
-These regulations establish access requirements for mining claims. - 5.
-National Bridge Inspection Standards (23 CFR Part 650, Subpart C).
-These regulations promulgated by the Federal Highway Administration establish national bridge design specifications and guidance and bridge inspection standards and apply to bridges on NFS roads per FSM 7722 and 7736 and FSH 7709.56. - 6.
-Procedures for Federal Agencies for Federal Roads (23 CFR Part 668, Subpart B).
-These regulations promulgated by the Federal Highway Administration set forth procedures for the Emergency Relief for Federally Owned Roads (ERFO) Program that apply to transportation facilities (FSM 7705) under the jurisdiction of federal agencies.
+2. Prohibitions (36 CFR Part 261, Subpart A).
+These regulations establish prohibitions on use of NFS lands, including prohibitions on possession and operation of motor vehicles on NFS roads, on NFS trails, and in areas on NFS lands.

+3. Sale and Disposal of National Forest System Timber (36 CFR Part 223).
+These regulations govern road construction related to Forest Service timber sale appraisals and contracts.

+4. Minerals (36 CFR Part 228).
+These regulations establish access requirements for mining claims.

+5. National Bridge Inspection Standards (23 CFR Part 650, Subpart C).
+These regulations promulgated by the Federal Highway Administration establish national bridge design specifications and guidance and bridge inspection standards and apply to bridges on NFS roads per FSM 7722 and 7736 and FSH 7709.56.

+6. Procedures for Federal Agencies for Federal Roads (23 CFR Part 668, Subpart B).
+These regulations promulgated by the Federal Highway Administration set forth procedures for the Emergency Relief for Federally Owned Roads (ERFO) Program that apply to transportation facilities (FSM 7705) under the jurisdiction of Federal agencies.
 7. Value Engineering (48 CFR Part 48).
 These regulations promulgated by the Office of Federal Procurement Policy enumerate the requirements for value engineering clauses in construction contracts (FSH 6309.32, Part 4G48).